 I went through a period where I was reading on average two books and listening to two audiobooks a month.
 I read over 100 business and personal development books over the next two years.
 I also joined a local mastermind group in San Diego and met my mentor Erin.
 He would inspire me beyond anything I could have ever read and played a critical role in the early stages of KnowledgeForMen.com and my own personal development.
 All of these experiences and newfound knowledge were building up and soon about to be released.

 After quitting I immediately came home and put everything I had into my first article.
 It was everything that I had learned in the last several years.
 All my experiences just came pouring out of me.
 The article was titled, “The 13 Lessons to Learn in Your 20s to Discover Yourself”.
 It was successful beyond anything I could have imagined.
 In one week I had over 100,000 views.
 My server crashed – three times.

 I used to get 100 views per month so to see this level of growth was incredible.
 I wasn’t sure if I got “lucky” on that article.
 I was a bit nervous and didn’t feel that I knew what I was doing quite yet.
 Some of my peers regarded me as this internet entrepreneur at the time.
 I went with it.

 I wanted to prove that I could write articles of this stature every time, the term is viral articles and I became addicted to them.
-The art of viral writing was something I studied rigorously like a full time job.
-How do things go viral, why do people share things and not others so I started reading all the books from marketing gurus, Seth Godin and Gary Vaynerchuck.
+The art of viral writing was something I studied rigorously like a full-time job.
+How do things go viral, why do people share things and not others so I started reading all the books from marketing gurus, Seth Godin, and Gary Vaynerchuk?
 I would later go on and write numerous viral articles with some of them getting over 4,500 to 21,000 shares on Facebook.